wix-incubator/http-functions/packages/http-functions-parser/README.md

 # http-functions-parser &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/wix-incubator/http-functions/blob/master/LICENSE) [![Build Status](https://travis-ci.org/wix-incubator/http-functions.svg?branch=master)](https://travis-ci.org/wix-incubator/http-functions)

 A powerful object to json serializer/deserializer.
 In addition to the standard json data types (Number, String, Boolean, Array, Object & Null), this module helps you also to serialize & deserialize more advanced data types such as: Date, RegExp  & Error objects.
+In addition, it knows how to serialize circular references correctly and minify duplication in case of internal references.

 ## How to use